 See Will of Nehemiah Dunham, New Jersey Wills Vol. 40 at 28-30 (proved May 7, 1802) and “Negro Wench” Appendix (hyperlinked).
 Based on Dunham’s will, it becomes evident that he owned numerous slaves.
 He refers to almost all of them as boys, girl, or young.
 It is likely, that Dunham had older slaves as well, but that he is principally conveying the younger slaves through his will–and ordering their manumission.

 The fact that he ordered the freedom of his young slaves at age 28 is interesting to me.
 The law in New Jersey in 1801, when Dunham drafted his will, allowed that slaves could be manumitted without penalty between the ages of 21 and 35.
 Dunham chose the exact middle of the range for their freedom.
-Based on the dictates of the will, it is unlikely that children who received the slaves by way of legacy could have kept than longer than 28.
+Based on the dictates of the will, it is unlikely that children who received the slaves by way of legacy could have kept them longer than 28.
 But it is an interesting question whether the law allowed them to manumit the slaves sooner.

 I have much work yet to do to trace Dunham’s slaves.
 While many Hunterdon manumissions are online, through the New Jersey State archives, most are not.
-Instead they are stored by the Hunterdon County Clerk.
+Instead, they are stored by the Hunterdon County Clerk.
 As I do not live in New Jersey, I have not yet been able to research them in depth.
 I want to see if Dunham’s children followed through with Nehemiah’s wishes to free his young slaves at age 28.
 I also need to obtain a copy of the December 9, 1802 inventory of Nehemiah Dunham’s estate made by Ralph Hunt and Clement Bonnell.
 This should tell me how many slaves were accounted for as part of Dunham’s estate.